Introduction

 The Objective

-After initial successes in being able to prove full Ethereum blocks, we aim to further investigate opportunites of tuning the system to achieve close to real time proving from a home computer with one or two GPUs.
+After initial successes in being able to prove full Ethereum blocks, we aim to further investigate opportunities of tuning the system to achieve close to real time proving from a home computer with one or two GPUs.

 To that end Zilkworm's objective would be to enhance and optimize its core and provide an end to end solution for creating economic full type-1 EVM chain block proofs.